Treefrog/Handbook/Manual/vacations.md

 > A week is a good vacation.
 Not too short, not too long.

 Frogs are encouraged take a minimum of **5 consecutive days** (1 week block) vacation in any calendar year.
-However, Frogs may request a additional days for longer than this in writing pending approval of the CEO, under extenuating circumstances.
+However, Frogs may request additional days for longer than this in writing pending approval of their Pod Leader (who will balance the implications to your team members in your Pod), under extenuating circumstances.
 The remainder of the allotted vacation days may be taken in subsequent requests consisting of, but not limited to, shorter periods.

 Frogs should also NOT take more than 5 consecutive days (1 week block) if possible, to minimize the exhaustion of other team members supporting their absence and to ensure they have additional days for alternate vacations.
 Vacations over 5 consecutive working days should be discussed in detail with your Pod leader before approval.

 If circumstances require you to cancel the already approved vacation time, Treefrog has the sole discretion to approve/decline the change in vacation dates.
+It's a two-way street, we should be reasonable with one another.

 ### Carry Over Time